 “Either taxes will have to go higher to maintain the current level of benefits or the benefits are going to have be reduced or some combo of the two,” Clark notes.
 “There is no magic rabbit to pull out of a hat, no matter what the politicians like to say about government waste and inefficiency.”

 According to Clark, the real issue is that too many people depend on Social Security for all their living costs.
-But Social Security replaces so little of a typical person’s prior income from working that you can’t rely on it no matter what happens with how Congress adjusts the program in the future.
+But Social Security replaces so little of a typical person’s prior income from working.
+You can’t rely on it, no matter how Congress adjusts the program in the future.